Cloud Contraptions delivers around 150 days of training each year to organizations around the world.

 This course provides a thorough exploration of Svelte, a modern JavaScript framework, and its integration with Flask, a Python web framework, offering a comprehensive guide to building full-stack applications.

 Build full-stack HTML-first web apps with HTMX 2.x and a server of your choice (Flask, FastAPI, ASP.NET Core, Express).
-Master HTMX's request/response model, swaps, triggers, hyperscript, server-sent events, the new htmx-on event syntax, and progressive enhancement.
+Master HTMX's request/response model, swaps, triggers, hyperscript, server-sent events, the hx-on event syntax, and progressive enhancement.

 Build REST APIs with Python and Flask 3 + Flask-RESTX.
 Note: Flask-RESTX is in maintenance mode in 2026; the course covers it for teams maintaining existing services and discusses migration paths to FastAPI or APIFlask.